manuelmeurer/services/README.md

 ## Support

-If you like this project, consider buying me a coffee! :)
+If you like this project, consider [buying me a coffee](https://www.buymeacoffee.com/279lcDtbF)! :)

-buymeacoff.ee/279lcDtbF